wdwzyyg/ptyrad/README.md

 ### Trying the demo
 - `run_ptyrad.ipynb` gives a gentle walkthrough from initialization, model, loss function, constraints, and to the final reconstruciton.

+## Support
+If you run into problems, have questions or suggested features / modifications, please create an issue [here](https://github.com/chiahao3/ptyrad/issues/new/choose).

 ## Authors

 Chia-Hao Lee (cl2696@cornell.edu)